-Diagnostic Tests and Evaluations at the Georgia Regents Center of Excellence
+Diagnostic Tests and Evaluations at the Augusta University Neuroscience Center of Excellence

 Diagnostic testing and evaluations are used to diagnosis and treat neurological disorders.
 The complexity of an exam is based on patient symptoms and range from imaging to laboratory tests.
 Many are done in the physician’s office, but some require hospitalization.

 Below is a brief summary of the most common diagnostic tests evaluations: